annezj/annezj.github.io/_posts/2017-07-04-Simple-ggplot-animation-tutorial.md

   xlab("")
 ```

 ![]({{site.baseurl}}/assets/images/posts/crime_bar.png)

-Now on to the animation, which will have 12 frames.
+Now on to the animation, which will have 12 frames: one per month.
 Define the plotting function required by the animation package.
 This function must create one plot per frame.

 ```
 create.plots <-function()